 It’s also good to note that fertilizer can be useful whether you’re growing lucky bamboo plants in water or if you’re using soil as most people do.
 It’s going to be pretty easy to use standard liquid fertilizer to get decent results so long as you’re using the instructions and being careful.

 8 – Your Lucky Bamboo Plant Needs a Bigger Pot or Vase

-It shouldn’t surprise you to hear that your lucky bamboo plant can get to a point where it is too big for its pot.
+It shouldn’t surprise you to hear that your plant can get to a point where it is too big for its pot.
 When a lucky bamboo stalk grows over time, it’s going to make it so that the roots will become tighter in the container.

-If your lucky bamboo plant has been in a pot that is much too small for it, then you might need to make changes soon.
+If your lucky bamboo has been in a pot that is much too small for it, you might need to make changes soon.
 When roots become way too crowded, it can lead to an issue that people refer to as a plant being “rootbound.”

-You’ll be glad to hear that repotting a lucky bamboo plant isn’t all that hard in the grand scheme of things.
+You’ll be glad to hear that repotting a lucky bamboo isn’t all that hard in the grand scheme of things.
 You just need to buy a pot that is appropriately sized for how big the plant is right now.